ayalal/CS-373-DADA/Week 6/README.md

 <img src="SSL.png" alt="" class="inline"/>

 While SSL provides a good stock option for network security it does have its vulnerabilities with one of the most famous cases coming to the surface in April 2014 known as the 'Heartbleed' vulnerability.
+The biggest lesson learned from 'Heartbleed' was the separation of data to mitigate risks which was uncommon as it can be an expensive option.

+#### Threat: Hidden Data Transmissions
+Hidden data across the network can occur from a number of sources which can range from simple misuse of tools to actual malicious behavior.
+One form of hidden data transmissions is a covert channel which is hidden from traditional network devices by working around implemented network policies or limitations.
+Covert channels can tunnel through secure operating systems and require special measures to control.
+Covert channel analysis is the only proven way to control covert channels.
+Another type of hidden transmission is legitimate channel misuse.